coryjquirk/cart-croc/README.md

 ![Login](login.jpeg)

-- Usercan can view products that are for sale.
+- User can can view products that are for sale.

 ![Shop](shop.jpeg)